32 Years of Supporting the Community!

 The first NIS champion for the event was former headmaster Charles Barton, who, like Hill and Roche and others in the community, felt a strong need to give back to the greater Nagoya community and hoped to find ways for younger people to get involved in local charitable causes.
 Barton encouraged all NIS staff, students and parents to support the event, and NIS has continued this tradition.
 In addition to selling tickets and participating in planning meetings, over the years, NIS has provided a wide range of groundwork for support on the day of the event, from early morning set-up and water-station support, to late afternoon clean-up and almost everything in between.

 After several years, the Walkathon began to outgrow its original venue at Meijo Park, and was invited to move to Tsurumai Park as part of the park’s 100th anniversary, where it was held for two years.
-The event has been held at Moricoro Park in Nagakute since 2011, which, as the original site of the Aichi World Expo, can host a larger group of people with both indoor (under-cover) and outdoor space.
+The event was held at Moricoro Park in Nagakute from 2011 until 2020, and then went online during COVID.
+Now, the event is back at Meijo Park in 2023!

-The evolution of the event is evident in the increase in funds raised, the increase in both walkers (over 2,500) and the number of charitable organizations (now 26), the surge in level of support provided by student volunteers from local schools and universities, and in the rise in enthusiasm in general for the need to support the community.
+The evolution of the event is evident in the increase in funds raised, the increase in both walkers and the number of charitable organizations, the surge in level of support provided by student volunteers from local schools and universities, and in the rise in enthusiasm in general for the need to support the community.

 What started as a brainchild of local foreign entrepreneurs and aerospace industry leaders as a way to introduce a fun way to contribute to improving the local community common in the U.S. has turned into an important source of support for charitable organizations in Nagoya.
 Just as important, the Walkathon provides a platform for organizations to showcase their work in the community and make important face-to-face connections with students, businesses and community leaders wanting to do something positive for the community.